What are the Five Elements in TCM (Traditional Chinese Medicine)?

 Are you struggling with Anger, Grief or emotional blocks?
 Would you like to feel safe, loved and empowered?
 Book a 5 Elements Emotional Coaching session with me:

-Join my weekly Qigong classes / workshops or try this free 5 Element Qigong Healing & Protection Meditation to help you dissolve difficult negative emotions and uncover your inner power.
+Try this free 5 Element Qigong Healing & Protection Meditation to help you dissolve difficult negative emotions and uncover your inner power

-How can the Five elements help me live a better life?
+How can the Five Elements in TCM help me live a better life?

 From teachings rooted in Taoist philosophy I’ve crystallized these Five Principles that can help you flow with life: